awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 ### Rules<a name="environments-cfg-alb-console-rules"></a>

-Use this list to specify listener rules for your load balancer\.
+Use this list to specify custom listener rules for your load balancer\.
 A rule maps requests that the listener receives on a specific path pattern to a target process\.
 Each listener can have multiple rules, routing requests on different paths to different processes on your instances\.

 Rules have numeric priorities that determine the precedence in which they are applied to incoming requests\.
 For each new listener you add, Elastic Beanstalk adds a default rule that routes all the listener's traffic to the default process\.
 The default rule's precedence is the lowest; it's applied if no other rule for the same listener matches the incoming request\.
-Initially, the list shows the default rule of the default HTTP port 80 listener\.
+Initially, if you haven't added custom rules, the list is empty\.
+Default rules of all listeners aren't displayed\.

 ![\[Application Load Balancer configuration - rule list\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-rules.png)